An Efficient Algorithmic Way to Construct Boltzmann Machine Representations for Arbitrary Stabilizer Code: RBM Representation for an Arbitrary Stabilizer Group

 After Gaussian elimination, the stabilizer generators become:

-As an example, we construct the eigenstate for the logical $X$ operator with eigenvalue $1$.
+Without loss of generality, we construct the eigenstate for the logical $X$ operator with eigenvalue $1$.
 The logical $X$ operator $\bar{X}=ZIIZX$.
 Since $\bar{X}|\Psi\rangle=|\Psi\rangle$, treating $\bar{X}$ as the fifth stabilizer operator $T_5$ and further carry out Gaussian elimination using $T_5$, we obtain the final form of the stabilizers: